KDE/digikam-doc/getting_started/installation.rst

 **digiKam**'s application-wide persistent settings are stored in the following locations, depending on your platform.

-* **General settings** for the application.
+* **General settings** for mostly all the application configuration.
 Delete this file and restart digiKam to reset the application to *factory* settings
     - Linux:   :file:`~/.config/digikamrc`
     - Windows: :file:`%LocalAppData%\\digikamrc`
     - macOS:   :file:`~/Library/Preferences/digikamrc`

-* **System settings** for the application.
+* **System settings** for the application refering to the all configuration available from *Setup/Miscs/System* dialog page.
 Delete this file and restart digiKam to reset the application to *factory* settings
     - Linux:   :file:`~/.config/digikam_systemrc`
     - Windows: :file:`%LocalAppData%\\digikam_systemrc`
     - macOS:   :file:`~/Library/Preferences/digikam_systemrc`